-A really must-do tour is the one bring you through the street of the Quadrilatero, the ancient Bologna market.
-This neighbourhood had already hosted the great part of the artisans’ corporations since the Middle Ages and is today one of the must-see places in Bologna.
+A really must-do tour is the one that brings you through the street of the Quadrilatero, the ancient Bologna market.
+This neighbourhood had hosted most of the guilds of artisans’ since the Middle Ages and is today one of the must-see places in Bologna.

 Sightseeing tour of the Quadrilatero, discover the typical food of Bologna

-In Via Pescherie Vecchie, among the colourful fruit and vegetable markets, there are also some of the best gastronomy.
+In Via Pescherie Vecchie, among the colourful fruit and vegetable markets, there are also some of the best delicatessen shop.
 There you can buy tortellini and other handmade pasta according to tradition.

 Let’s get specific, here are some of the shops that make the Quadrilatero so famous.